 First, you need to claw back time.
 Use The Two Day Rule and deep work and fractured time.
 Then we’ll talk about working ON your business rather than IN your business and what that means for clinic owners.

+Tip number 1 of 3 ways time-poor osteopaths can grow their clinic is The Two Day Rule.
 The Two Day Rule has empowered me to get both little, and big things done without feeling guilty.
 Nobody has ever achieved any kind of success in any field without implementing some sort of rule or system in their lives.
 The Two Day Rule is a concept created by Matt D’Avella.
 He says: Never skip the thing you’re trying to accomplish more than two days in a row.

 Our brains are amazing; we osteopaths know that.
 The problem is that they’re fantastic at thinking but awful at remembering to stick to tasks.
 Have you ever had a stern conversation with yourself where you’ve decided that you’re going to start a new habit?

 You even get excited at the early ‘new year, new me’ concept only to wake up the next morning and decide that it’s not worth it or even forget about it—darn brain.